Juggalo187/ElvUI-3.3.5/README.md

 So I added the plugins [ElvUI_Extras](https://github.com/noname08662/ElvUI_Extras) and [ElvUI_ProjectZidras](https://github.com/Zidras/ElvUI_ProjectZidras) which take advantage of the Awesomewotlk new API.

+I also converted the Addons QuestGuru_Tracker and ActionBarSaver into plugins.

-I've tested on these servers so far.
+I've done limited testing on these servers so far.

 [Project-Astral](https://playastral.io/)<br>
 [Project-Ebonhold](https://project-ebonhold.com/)<br>